KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Lastfm by RineshRamadhin](https://github.com/RineshRamadhin/MMM-Lastfm)

 1. `package.json` issue: No license field.
+2. No compatible or wrong license field in 'package.json' or LICENSE file.
+Without that, we can't use an image.
-2. Recommendation: Found `uses: actions/checkout@v3` in file `codeql-analysis.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v3` in file `codeql-analysis.yml`: Replace it with v4.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-LCDControl by Txukie](https://github.com/Txukie/MMM-LCDControl)